-You can create a domain alias for the 123FormBuilder domain URL, if you are a Professional user or higher.
+You can create a domain alias for the 123FormBuilder domain URL if you are a Platinum user or higher.
 It’s commonly referred to as domain aliasing (or domain mapping).
 This way, the form link you share with users will contain your own domain name and no reference to 123FormBuilder.
-We higly recommend to enable SSL to secure your form URL.

 In order to set up a domain alias, you need to create a subdomain on your own domain and to add a new CNAME record to your DNS.